AnishGane/Task-Manager/README.md

 - **Responsive Layout**: The application is designed to look great on both desktop and mobile devices.
 - **Tailwind CSS**: Utilizes popular CSS frameworks for styling.

+## Getting Started

+### Prerequisites
+- Make sure you have a web browser installed (Chrome, Firefox, Edge, etc.).
+- Make sure you have install Node.js, if you haven't installed it, Click here [Node JS](https://nodejs.org/en)